King Charles proclaimed Canada's new head of state

 Associated Press

-Charles is now is the head of state in Canada, a member of the British Commonwealth of former colonies.
+Charles is now is the head of state in Canada, which is a member of the British Commonwealth of former colonies.

-“We have every confidence that His Majesty will be very much present in the life of our country as was his mother,” said Dominic LeBlanc, Minister of Intergovernmental Affairs of Canada.

-LeBlanc said Charles is well known to Canadians and has visited many parts of Canada, and in many cases on a number of occasions.
-Recent visits attracted sparse crowds.
+“Canada has enjoyed a long history and a close friendship with His Majesty King Charles III, who has visited our country many times over the years,” Prime Minister Justin Trudeau said in a statement.

+“On behalf of the Government of Canada, we affirm our loyalty to Canada’s new King, His Majesty King Charles III, and offer him our full support.”

-Though Canadians are somewhat indifferent to the monarchy, many had great affection for the late Queen Elizabeth II, whose silhouette marks their coins.
-Queen Elizabeth was the head of state for 45% of Canada’s existence and visited the country 22 times as the monarch.
+Though Canadians are somewhat indifferent to the monarchy, many had great affection for Elizabeth, whose silhouette marks their coins.
+She was the head of state for 45% of Canada’s existence and visited the country 22 times as monarch.

+Overall, the antiroyal movement in Canada is minuscule, meaning that Charles will almost certainly remain king of Canada.

 “Politically, I think there is no appetite for any kind of constitutional upheaval,” said Robert Bothwell, a professor of Canadian history and international relations at the University of Toronto.

-Governor General Mary Simon also took part.
-Simon is governor general in Canada and is the representative of the British monarch as head of state, and holds a mostly ceremonial and symbolic position.
+Also taking part was Governor General Mary Simon, who is the representative of the British monarch as head of state, a mostly ceremonial and symbolic position.
 She is an Inuk and is the first Indigenous person to hold the position.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.